smartcontractkit/chainlink/.changeset/warm-cobras-poke.md

 "chainlink": patch
 ---

-Fix verb formatting in the log outputs.
+#updated Fix verb formatting in the log outputs.